philschanely/course-web1/src/pages/lessons/07-styling-content.md

 #### Installing Fonts to Use in mockups

-In order to work with fonts you find on Google Fonts from within a Sketch mockup file, you must first download and install the fonts.
-Watch this video overview of how to download and install fonts to use in a Sketch Mockup.
+In order to work with fonts you find on Google Fonts from within a Figma mockup file, you must first download and install the fonts.
+Watch this video overview of how to download and install fonts to use in a Figma Mockup.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ihd1hrM07ok" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>